pvcnt/accio/docs/docs/install.md

 ```bash
 git checkout v0.6.0 # Replace the version number with the one you target
 ```

-### 2. Install dependencies

-The following dependencies must be met in order to build Accio:

-  * [Java JDK 8](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html) is required to run both Bazel and Accio.
-  * [Bazel](https://bazel.build) is required to build Accio.
-  * Internet access is required to download dependencies both for Bazel and Accio.

-Bazel is our build tool of choice.
-Accio and Bazel require at least Java 8 (Accio only needs a JRE, but Bazel may need a JDK).
-[Bazel installation documentation](https://docs.bazel.build/versions/master/install.html) contains more information about how to install it on various platforms (Linux, macOS and Windows are supported).
-Accio requires at least Bazel 0.11.0.

 ### 3. Build the client